Avid sports fan with betting nous

-Similarly to when sports betting with Mastercard or any other methods of payment, the first thing you must do before proceeding is register your account.
 Firstly, each site varies in terms of how to do this, but it is pretty similar across the board.
-Here, you must simply fill out your details and once you have done that, you must then create a username and password.
+Similarly to sports betting with Mastercard or any other payment methods, the first thing you must do before proceeding is to register your account.
+You must fill out your details here, and once you have done that, you must create a username and password.

 Now you have registered, you must verify your account.
-In most cases to get verified, you will need to provide photographic evidence of yourself and who you are, usually through a government-issued ID card, for example, a driver’s license or passport.
-The verification doesn’t stop there, as you will then need a proof of address – this can come in the form of a household utility bill or a bank statement.
-This may sound like a long process, but it is a safe and secure one, and is set in place so your information is not stolen.
+This may sound like a long process, but it is a safe and secure one and is set in place, so your information is not stolen.
+In most cases, to get verified, you will need to provide photographic evidence of yourself and who you are, usually through a government-issued ID card, for example, a driver’s license or passport.
+The verification doesn’t stop there, as you will then need proof of address – this can come in the form of a household utility bill or a bank statement.

-Making your first sportsbook deposit into a US sportsbook that accepts American Express is the next step, and of course, the one you’ve been waiting for.
-Once you’re set up, verified and ready to deposit, head to the banking area of the site and/or the deposit section – this simply depends on what the site labels certain areas, but it should be easy to find.
+Making your first sportsbook deposit into a US sportsbook that accepts American Express is the next step and, of course, the one you’ve been waiting for.
+Once you’re set up, verified, and ready to deposit, head to the banking area of the site and/or the deposit section – this simply depends on what the site labels certain areas, but it should be easy to find.
 Once you’re here, you’ll need to select American Express from the payment options.
-You can then type in the amount that you wish to deposit, and it really is as simple as that.
+You can then type in the amount you wish to deposit, which is as simple as that.

-Now you have found a U.S. sportsbook that accepts American Express and deposited some cash, it’s time to place a bet.
+Now that you have found a U.S. sportsbook that accepts American Express and deposited some cash, it’s time to place a bet.
 This section will vary from site to site, but the process is pretty much the same.
-Simply find a sport you want to bet on, click on it, and you will then have the chance to enter the amount you want to bet.
+Find a sport you want to bet on, click on it, and you will then have the chance to enter the amount you want to bet.

-The withdrawal process is different to the deposit process, in the sense that, in most cases, you will need to hit a withdrawal minimum.
+The withdrawal process is different from the deposit process because, in most cases, you will need to hit a withdrawal minimum.
 This is usually around $10, but again, it will differ from site to site.
-It is also important to note that what we should point out here, is that not all betting sites that accept American Express deposits do so for withdrawals.
+It is also important to note that what we should point out here is that not all betting sites that accept American Express deposits do so for withdrawals.
 In these cases, you’ll have to do so via wire transfer or e-check.
-However, this is easy to get around, as if you want to deposit and withdraw with the same method of payment, we recommend you use a sportsbook that accepts PayPal.
+However, this is easy to get around, as if you want to deposit and withdraw with the same payment method, we recommend you use a sportsbook that accepts PayPal.

 Here, the deposit and withdrawal times will differ entirely between every U.S. sportsbook that accepts American Express, simply due to processing times.
 Do, however, remember the general guide when sports betting with debit cards and credit cards: 3-7 business days for withdrawals.
 This may be different, but the timeframe usually falls within this period.